dminca/dminca.github.io/content/posts/p1-multi-tenant-thanos-with-jsonnet.md

 ---
-title: "Multi-tenant Thanos with Jsonnet"
+title: "Part 1: Multi-tenant Thanos with Jsonnet"
 date: 2025-08-29T21:33:15+02:00
 draft: false
-description: "Deploy a multi-tenant monitoring architecture with Thanos and jsonnet"
+description: "Part 1 - Deploy a multi-tenant monitoring architecture with Thanos and jsonnet"
 tags:
 - kubernetes
 - tutorial
 - monitoring
 ---

+This guide has multiple parts, youre reading now **Part 1**.
+Had to do this to prevent the blog post from getting way too huge to manage and also not to tire the poor reader.
+The rest of the parts will be added below as they come

 It all started with the "what if's"

 - what if I don't need Helm to generate a shit ton of manifests and pick my brain on understanding whatever the fuck the author of the Chart wanted to say on this `_helpers.tmpl`
-- what I Kustomize is simply not enough for keeping my code DRY because I have to apply too much brain gymnastics to format my code according to Kustomize's requirements
+- what if Kustomize is simply not enough for keeping my code DRY because I have to apply too much brain gymnastics to format my code according to Kustomize's requirements
 - what if THERE'S MORE THAN THAT?